-Stakeholders were given the opportunity to comment on our two strategic business areas; 'Becoming a net zero organisation' and 'Being environmentally responsible', 87% agreed that our Strategy was focusing on the right areas.
-In terms of the focus areas identified under each of the strategic business areas, 90% of stakeholders agreed that WPD had got the right focus areas for 'Becoming a net zero organisation' and 87% agreed that the right focus areas had been detailed for 'Being environmentally responsible'.
+Stakeholders, including our Customer Engagement Group (CEG), were given the opportunity to comment on our two strategic business areas; 'becoming a net zero organisation' and 'being environmentally responsible', 87% agreed that our strategy was focusing on the right areas.

+In terms of the focus areas identified under each of the strategic business areas, 90% of stakeholders agreed that WPD had got the right focus areas for 'becoming a net zero organisation' and 87% agreed that the right focus areas had been detailed for 'being environmentally responsible'.

-With regards to the UN SDGs stakeholder feedback told us that aligning with the United Nations SDGs was widely seen as a good idea.
+With regards to the United Nations SDGs stakeholder feedback told us that aligning with the SDGs was widely seen as a good idea.
 82% of attendees agreed or strongly agreed that adopting some of the SDGs would add value to our strategy.

-of stakeholders agreed that our Strategy was focusing on the right areas.
+of stakeholders agreed that our strategy was focusing on the right areas.

-of stakeholders agreed that WPD had got the right focus areas for 'Becoming a net zero organisation'.
+of stakeholders agreed that WPD had got the right focus areas for 'becoming a net zero organisation'.

-agreed that the right focus areas had been detailed for 'Being environmentally responsible'.
+agreed that the right focus areas had been detailed for 'being environmentally responsible'.

-1 Our Strategy for RIIO-ED2
+1 Our strategy for RIIO-ED2